 With the help of a local organ teacher of your choice, prepare for each played assignment by practicing the organ technique, organ repertoire, hymns, and sight-reading items specified for that assignment.
 These items are described and summarized later in this section.

 In addition to the played assignment, a Speedback assignment reviewing the essential manual and pedal techniques is included in lessons 1 and 2.
 The Speedback assignments cover the information in OrganTutor Organ 101 that accompanies the manual and pedal exercises listed below.
 You should pass the Speedback assignments in manual and pedal technique (lessons 1 and 2) before completing Played Assignment 1.
 Once you have passed the Speedback assignments and feel that you are ready, make arrangements to play Played Assignment 1 for an approved evaluator.
 Preparing for a played assignment usually requires several weeks or months.
 You may play more than one played assignment in a single session, but be sure to prepare each item thoroughly.

-It is your responsibility to select an evaluator and make an appointment to play the assignment for him or her.
-You are responsible to pay an appropriate fee to the evaluator at the time of your appointment.
-Although fees vary widely, an hourly rate of $30 is often appropriate.
-This fee should be paid directly to the evaluator at the conclusion of the session, which usually requires about ninety minutes.
-If the BYU course instructor is chosen (in person or via video recording), no fee is required.
+Select an evaluator and make an appointment to play each played assignment for him or her.
+For this noncredit course, you are responsible to pay an appropriate fee directly to the evaluator at the conclusion of your session, which usually requires about ninety minutes.
+Although fees vary widely, an hourly rate of $50 is often appropriate.
 In seeking out a qualified evaluator, choose from these three options:

 When you meet with the evaluator, do the following:

 The final exam, which consists of up to 50 multiple-choice questions, may be taken only after the played assignments, and all Speedback assignments have been completed.
 See the chart below and the Final Exam Preparation section of this course for further information.

 The following chart details the lessons covered in the final exam: